Screen#

 set print precision on screen#

-The set print precision on screen block sets the precision formatting used for displaying numbers on the robot’s screen.
+The set print precision on screen stack block sets how many decimal places to show when printing numbers on the robot’s screen.
 This print precision will apply to all subsequently printed numbers.

 set print precision stack block#